 It was the first time we swam with a GPS (that dates me a bit!) so my support team could tell me how fast I was going and what distance I’d covered.
 I just put my head down and literally raced all the way to the beach – and broke the previous record by two hours.

 I think I must have had a current behind me, because it remained the fastest 10km swim in South Africa for some time, even though much better swimmers than me tried to break it.
-And I’ve learned that striving for perfection can be demotivating; better to strive for excellence.

 English Channel, United Kingdom